GCOM7140/group-project/README.md

 ## Report Guidelines

-Your report should advocate for a set of tweets that a major automaker could put into place in the May 2023 to April 2024 time frame.
-Base your recommendation on (i) a decision-making process with strong [principles][Dalio 2017]; (iii) data that are described [clearly, completely, and credibly][Zhang and Shaw 2012]; (iv) a breadth and depth of analyses that are applied [accurately, collaboratively, and reproducibly][Parker 2017]; and (v) [stylish writing][Sword 2012].
+Your report should advocate for a set of tweets that a major automaker could publish in the May 2023 to April 2024 time frame.
+Base your recommendation on (i) a decision-making process with strong [principles][Dalio 2017]; (iii) data that are described [clearly, completely, and credibly][Zhang and Shaw 2012];
+(iv) a breadth and depth of analyses that are applied [accurately, collaboratively, and reproducibly][Parker 2017]; and (v) [stylish writing][Sword 2012].

 Your report should contain the following sections: (1) title page, (2) executive summary, (3) main body, (4) references, (5) exhibits, and, potentially, (6) appendices.
 Before you submit your final document, make sure it is as error free as possible, clearly communicated, and professionally designed&mdash;i.e., client-ready.
-Note: Producing client-ready business documents is time consuming.
+Producing client-ready business documents is time consuming.
 Plan early and review your progress often to make sure that you are working collaboratively to design, create, and deliver a client-ready document.

-There is no one "right" way to organize the main body of the report; however, you should think carefully about what your audience (in this case, the social media team of a major automaker) already knows and prioritize discussing original analysis that you conducted over general statements about the automotive industry, for example.
+There is no one "right" way to organize the main body of your report; however, you should think carefully about what your audience (in this case, a major automaker) already knows and prioritize discussing original analysis that you conducted over general statements about the automotive industry, for example.

 After reading your report, I will use the following guidelines to assess your work and provide you with developmental feedback.
 Internalizing these guidelines